Characterization of flip process rules with the same trajectories: Proving Theorem

 We apply a couple of key insights to achieve this goal.
-Firstly, we focus on \emph{parametrized} graphon representations of graphs because evaluating induced densities at these graphons discretizes them into sums of monomials indexed over root-order-preserving root-respecting relation-preserving functions between rooted graphs.
-Secondly, we focus on so-called \emph{twinfree versions} of rooted graphs because Lemma~\ref{lem:function-twins-tf-inj} tells us that the aforementioned functions are necessarily \emph{injective} when the graphs involved are so-called \emph{twinfree}; in particular, this induces a partial order on the set of twinfree versions of rooted graphs.
-Combining these two insights leads us to Lemma~\ref{lem:rooted-density-quantify}, which provides an explicit quantification of induced densities at graphon representations of graphs with a unique monomial assigned to each relevant rooted graph.
+Firstly, we focus on parametrized graphon representations of graphs because evaluating induced densities at these graphons nicely discretizes them into sums of monomials indexed over functions between rooted graphs that satisfy~\ref{item:fn-relpres}, \ref{item:fn-rootresp} and~\ref{item:fn-rootordpres}.
+Secondly, we focus on twinfree versions of rooted graphs because Lemma~\ref{lem:function-twins-tf-inj} tells us that the aforementioned functions are necessarily injective when the graphs involved are twinfree; in particular, this induces a partial order on the set of twinfree versions of rooted graphs.
+Combining these two insights leads us to Lemma~\ref{lem:rooted-density-quantify}, which provides an explicit quantification of induced densities at parametrized graphon representations of graphs with a unique monomial assigned to each relevant rooted graph.
 Finally, the desired linear independence follows from the linear independence of monomials in polynomial functions (see Lemma~\ref{lem:nonzero-polynomial-witness}).

 The remainder of this section is organized into subsections as follows.
-First, we introduce the key concepts and the associated key lemmas in Section~\ref{subsec:concepts-lemmas}.
-Next, we provide the proof of Theorem~\ref{thm:rule-vel-char} in Section~\ref{subsec:proof-thm}.
-Finally, we conclude with proofs of the key lemmas in Section~\ref{subsec:proofs-lemmas}.
+First, we introduce the key concepts and associated key lemmas in Section~\ref{subsec:concepts-lemmas}.
+Next, we prove Theorem~\ref{thm:rule-vel-char} in Section~\ref{subsec:proof-thm}.
+Finally, we prove the key lemmas in Section~\ref{subsec:proofs-lemmas}.